Get in touch with Philip

 About Philip

-Philip specialises in patent matters in the fields of physics, electronics, mechanical engineering and information technology.
-He has particular experience in automotive engineering, together with expertise in mobile telecommunications, semiconductor devices, thermal printing technology and consumer electronics; including ink-jet and laser printers, projectors, digital cameras and LCD displays.
-In addition to drafting and prosecuting patent applications before the EPO and UKIPO, he also advises on the infringement and validity of UK and European patents and deals with registered designs.
-Philip also has experience of carrying out patent watches, freedom to operate searches and European opposition work.
+Philip specialises in patent matters in the fields of physics, electronics, mechanical engineering, and information technology.
+He has particular experience in automotive engineering, manufacturing, energy generation and storage, and sensor technology.
+In addition to drafting and prosecuting patent applications before the EPO and UKIPO, he also advises on the infringement and validity of UK and European patents and handles Registered Design matters.
+Philip also has experience in carrying out patent watches, freedom-to-operate searches, and European opposition work.

 Continue reading about Philip